klustria/helidon-mp-ocivault-unittest/Practices.md

        }
        ```
     2. Run the test by doing either of the following:
-       1. Right-click on `CdiBeanFakeTest` found on the Project window tool and choosing `Run 'CdiBeanFakeTest'` from the pull down menu.
+       1. Right-click on `CdiBeanFakeTest` found on the Project window tool and choosing `Run 'CdiBeanFakeTest'` from the drop-down menu.
        2. Click on the green arrow head on the left side of the `class CdiBeanFakeTest` declaration and choose `Run 'CdiBeanFakeTest'`
     3. The test will begin execution and all test results should be successful once completed.
 15. Congratulations!
 You have successfully completed this exercise.

 ## Practice 2.
 Create Unit Test using Mockito
 1. This exercise assumes that you have completed `Practice 1` as it requires some components that had already been created in that exercise.
 If this is not the case, ensure that you have performed steps 1 through 6 of `Practice 1` to be able to continue.
-2. Update `pom.xml` to from the project root directory to add required dependency:
+2. Open and update `pom.xml` from the project root directory to add required dependency:
    1. Add Mockito dependency with test scope inside the `dependencies` clause.
 Place it after `io.helidon.microprofile.tests:helidon-microprofile-tests-junit5` dependency declaration.
        ```
        <dependency>